JeffersonLab/dis-reconstruction/README.md

 Follow these instructions if you have an EIC account: [EIC Environment Setup](https://wiki.bnl.gov/eic/index.php/Computing).

-The EIC environmental setup described on the EIC wiki page above will link to a ROOT5 build.
-To link to the most up-to-date version of eic-smear along with ROOT6, set your environment as follows:
+The EIC environmental setup described on the EIC wiki page above will link to the 'pro' setup.
+To link to the 'dev' version of eic-smear along with ROOT6, set your environment as follows:

 setenv EIC_LEVEL dev